Hugopikachu/plymouth-theme-chain/README.md

 ### **Positions and texts**

-The file **chain.script** exposes a *Configuration* section in wich the position of individual elements can be customized, as well as the font in use and the different texts used.
+The file **chain.script** exposes a *Configuration* section in wich the position of individual elements can be customized, as well as the font in use and the different texts.

 Available customizations:
 - the position of the animation